acgetchell/mundus-atrox/src/journals/first.md

 The party encountered two dead horses along the trail.
 Despite *Geral*'s warning, the party went to investigate and were ambushed by Goblins.

-*Geral* leapt forward to save *CoralKing*, *Benjamin*, and *Wulrif* and *Orky*'s charge broke the back of goblin resistance.
+*Geral* leapt forward to save *CoralKing*, *Benjamin*, and *Wulrif* and *Orky*'s charge broke the back of Goblin resistance.

-The remainder disengaged and slunk back into the woods, firing desultory arrows at Orky to no effect.
+The remainder disengaged and slunk back into the woods, firing desultory arrows at *Orky* to no effect.

 *Benjamin* determined the Goblins to have numbered a dozen, and they dragged someone away.
 Empty satchels and a map case were found near the dead horses.

 A further day's travel along the *Triboar Trail*, and *Benjamin* discovered a Goblin lair in a cave hidden in the woods a scant two bowshots from the trail.
-Hidden in the woods, *Benjamin* observed the goblins taking a bound human into the cave.
+Hidden in the woods, *Benjamin* observed the Goblins taking a bound human into the cave.
 From their, any other travelers along the *Triboar Trail* are sure to come under assault.

 The party crept to the cave entrance, leaving *Geral* and *Tysnera* to guard the oxen team and wagon full of the provisions they were hired to deliver.